sso66/eagletonlabs-browserify-node-js/src/data_io/README.md

 > binary buffer data and utilize data streams.
 > Also had a chance to play around with compression in compressing buffered data as well as
 > running data streams through compression/decompressions.

-**Note to file**
+> Note to file
-  - Persistent data denotes information that is infrequently accessed and not likely to be modified.
+> - Persistent data denotes information that is infrequently accessed and not likely to be modified.
-  - The opposite of this is dynamic data (also known as transactional data) where information is asynchronously changed as further updates to the information become available.
+> - The opposite of this is dynamic data (also known as transactional data) where information
+>   is asynchronously changed as further updates to the information become available.

 - Up Next
 > You will see how to interact with file-system from Node.js.
 You will read/write files, create